 - Roughly chop the chocolate and keep aside 2-3 large chunks per muffin, about 36 chunks.
 Set aside.125 grams caramelised white chocolate, 125 grams milk chocolate

 - In a large bowl, sift together the flour, cocoa powder, and baking powder.
 Add in the salt and sugar.
 Whisk through to combine.
-Add the chocolate chunks and stir through the flour mixture.300 grams all-purpose/plain/standard grade flour, 45 grams cocoa powder, 150 grams white sugar, ½ teaspoons salt, 3 teaspoons baking powder
+Add the chocolate chunks and stir through the flour mixture.300 grams plain flour, 45 grams unsweetened cocoa powder, 150 grams white granulated sugar, ½ teaspoons salt, 3 teaspoons baking powder

 - In a separate mixing bowl, jug or saucepan, melt the butter and allow it to cool.
-Add in the rest of the wet ingredients and whisk together until well combined.125 grams butter, 2 large eggs, 125 grams Greek yoghurt, 125 grams milk, 3 teaspoons vanilla
+Add in the rest of the wet ingredients and whisk together until well combined.125 grams butter, 2 eggs, 125 grams Greek yogurt, 125 grams milk, 3 teaspoons vanilla extract

 - Pour the wet ingredients into the dry ingredients and mix until just combined.